Thermodynamic-RAM Technology Stack: The Thermodynamic-RAM Technology Stack

-During the write phase, voltage source F is set to either $V_{\rm y}^{\rm write} = V \sgnbar{\left( {{V_{\rm y}}^{\rm read}} \right)}$ (unsupervised) or $V_{\rm y}^{\rm write} = V \sgnbar{(s)}$ (supervised), where $s$ is an externally applied teaching signal.
-The polarity of the driving voltage sources gates by the switches $S$ are inverted to $-V$ and $+V$.
+During the write phase, voltage source $F$ is set to either $V_{\rm y}^{\rm write} = V \sgnbar{\left( {{V_{\rm y}}^{\rm read}} \right)}$ (unsupervised) or $V_{\rm y}^{\rm write} = V \sgnbar{(s)}$ (supervised), where $s$ is an externally applied teaching signal.
+The polarity of the driving voltage sources gates by the switches ${S}$ are inverted to $-V$ and $+V$.
 The polarity switch causes all active memristors to be driven to a less conductive state, counteracting the read phase.
 If this dynamic counteraction did not take place, the memristors would quickly saturate into their maximally conductive states, rendering the synapses useless.
+The write example in Figure~\ref{fig_ahah_node} extends the simple read example, where a 1V teaching signal is applied at node $y$.
+This applied voltage will case a -2 V drop across $M_a$, driving it into a less conductive state.
+The actual ending conductance value will depend on the time the voltage is applied.
+This is the Hebbian part of the AHaH rule.

 A more intuitive explanation of the above feedback cycle is that ``the winning pathway is rewarded by not getting decayed.''
 Each synapse can be thought of as two competing energy dissipating pathways (positive or negative evaluations) that are building structure (differential conductance).
 We may apply reinforcing Hebbian feedback by (1) allowing the winning pathway to dissipate more energy or (2) forcing the decay of the losing pathway.
 If we chose method (1) then we must at some future time ensure that we decay the conductance before device saturation is reached.
 If we chose method (2) then we achieve both decay and reinforcement at the same time.
 Method (2) is faster while method (1) is more energy efficient.
 The lowest energy solution is to use natural decay rather than forced decay, but this introduces complexities associated with matching the decay rate to the particular processing task.